 Rare Plants: The local populations of rare plants and plant communities are identified, monitored, and added to the CNPS inventory and state and federal data bases.

 Invasives: Invasive, non-native species are increasingly threatening our native flora.
-Broom and teasel (at Stevens Creek and Edgewood parks respectively) are current targets of our efforts.
+Broom, yellow star thistle and others (at Alum Rock and Edgewood parks) are current targets of our efforts.